What is Penetration Testing?

 - Down Time

-Testers should act like a real hacker and test the application or system and needs to check whether code is securely written.
+Testers should act like a real hacker and test the application or system and needs to check whether a code is securely written.
 A penetration test will be effective if there is a well-implemented security policy.
 Penetration testing policy and methodology should be a place to make penetration testing more effective.
+This is a complete beginners guide for Penetration Testing.

 Check our Live Penetration Testing Project